KaiWalter/rust6502/README.md

 - **variable RAM/memory size** - not fixed to e.g. 64kB
 - only the component itself (e.g. `memory::Memory`) is aware of it's own address offset - `address_bus::AddressBus` expects to read from / write to the absolute address

+### for Apple 1 WASM

+- have the lowest possible footprint of JavaScript, directly handle DOM and events from Rust

 ## learnings

 ### unsigned integer overflows